DrKLO/Telegram/README.md

 ### Usage

-**Beware of using the dev branch and uploading it to any markets, in many cases it not will work as expected**.
+**Beware of using the dev branch and uploading it to any markets.
+In many cases, it will not work as expected**.

 First of all, take a look at **src/main/java/org/telegram/messenger/BuildVars.java** and fill it with correct values.
 Import the root folder into your IDE (tested on Android Studio), then run project.